Big Smile Wind Farm at Dempsey Ridge

 To address wildlife concerns, ACCIONA conducted environmental impact studies on birds, bats, and wetland habitat, which were shared during an extensive county permitting and review process during the project development phase.
 A series of public forums provided local communities the opportunity to review the impact studies and project plans.
 Following these forums, ACCIONA received the required permits to construct the project.

-- The project capacity is a 132-megawatt wind generation plant consisting of 66 Gamesa 2.0 MW turbines
+- The project capacity is a 132-megawatt wind generation plant, consisting of 66 Gamesa 2.0 MW turbines that are

-- The project is capable of generating enough electricity to power over 46,000 homes
+capable of generating enough electricity to power more than 46,000 homes.

 - The Big Smile Wind Farm project avoids more than 339,000 metric tons of greenhouse gas emissions per year—equivalent to taking approximately 71,500 cars off the road (according to US Environmental Protection Agency methodology).